 Even if you can walk away from a car accident, you might discover injuries that could cost you valuable money and resources to cure.
-However, sometimes you cannot walk away because you might have broken a bone in the incident.
-Many, many people break one of the bones in their legs, arms, or other parts of their bodies in car accidents.
+However, sometimes, you can’t walk away due to your injuries.
+Many, many people break bones in their legs, arms, or other parts of their bodies in car accidents.
 Of course, after seeking medical attention, you might be searching for legal advice on how best to settle your damages.
 From your point of view, the most important factor is how much you could ultimately recover through litigation.
-We have assembled some statistics and anecdotes regarding similar plaintiffs with stories like yours that might answer some questions.
-For direct answers pertaining to your unique case, call us today to hear more about how we can help you!
+We have assembled some statistics and anecdotes about plaintiffs with stories like yours that might answer some questions.
+For direct answers pertaining to your unique case, call us today for a free consultation to learn more about how we can help you.

 Plaintiffs' recovery in Car Accidents Involving Broken Bones Nationally (1994-2014)

-Here are some major takeaways from these national accident cases:
+Here are some major takeaways from national accident case statistics:

-- Broken bones were one of the most common forms of injury in a car accident and nearly doubled some of their more special counterparts such as brain injuries and wrongful deaths.
+- Broken bones were one of the most common forms of injury in a car accident, happening nearly twice as frequently as situations such as brain injuries and wrongful deaths.

-- Despite their ubiquity, this did trigger an extraordinary rate of settlement as many defendants took their opponents to court over the question of liability.
+- Despite their ubiquity, broken bone injuries had an extraordinary rate of settlement, as many defendants took their opponents to court over the question of liability.

-- As the figures demonstrate, the most frequent forums for car accident litigation involving broken bones were California, Connecticut, Missouri, North Carolina, and Texas.
+- As the figures demonstrate, the most frequent locations for car accident litigation involving broken bones were California, Connecticut, Missouri, North Carolina, New York, and Texas.

-This case involved a 3-car accident.
-The plaintiff was a female in her mid-30’s who worked as an underwriter.
-She was just a passenger in one of the cars but sustained a broken clavicle as well as a sternal fracture.
-She claimed significant damages because on top of the medical bills for the mentioned injuries she said could not return to work because of post-traumatic stress disorder.
-The defendants pointed to the rather mild nature of her injuries and her white-collar job in support of the idea that she was exaggerating the consequences of the accident.
-They probably succeeded because the settlement reached before trial ($165,000) was roughly half her last demand and not much more than her medical bills and lost wages.
+Summary: This case involved a three-car accident.
+The plaintiff was a female in her mid-30s who worked as an underwriter.
+She was a passenger in one of the cars but sustained a broken clavicle as well as a sternum fracture.
+She claimed significant damages because on top of the medical bills for her injuries, she said she could not return to work because of post-traumatic stress disorder.
+The defendants pointed to the relatively mild nature of her injuries and her white-collar job in support of the idea that she was exaggerating the consequences of the accident.
+Their argument likely made an impact, as the settlement reached before trial ($165,000) was roughly half of her last demand and not much more than the amount of her medical bills and lost wages.

-The plaintiff in this case was a 41-year-old man who worked in construction.
-The incident occurred when he was riding his bike through an intersection when the defendant turned left and with his vehicle ran right into the plaintiff.
+Summary: The plaintiff in this case was a 41-year-old man who worked in construction.
+The incident occurred when he was riding his bike through an intersection when the defendant turned left and hit the plaintiff with his vehicle.
 The plaintiff crashed into the windshield and then fell to the ground.
 He fractured his femur and underwent surgery that required a medical device implant for rehabilitation.
 While this device could have been removed in the future, it was still in his body at the time of settlement.
-His injuries and pain kept him away from for approximately half of a year and he racked up tens of thousands of medical bills caring for the wounds.
-Since the fault of the accident was clearly the drivers, both sides settled before trial and the defendant gave the plaintiff $50,000.
+His injuries and pain kept him away from work for approximately half of a year, and he racked up tens of thousands of dollars in medical bills caring for his wounds.
+Since the fault of the accident was clearly the driver’s, both sides settled before trial and the defendant gave the plaintiff $50,000.

-The plaintiff in this case was a 17-year-old minor and was actually the responsible party in this situation.
-The teen was driving through an intersection and at the same time the defendant ran a red light and triggered a serious car accident.
-The plaintiff received a broken femur that required surgery as well as an insertion of a rod to stabilize the leg.
-The issue, in this case, did not involve determining liability as the defendant clearly was in the wrong by running the red light, but the amount and nature of damages.
-The $100,000 settlement involved one-quarter going to plaintiff’s attorneys’ fees, one-third going to health bills, and the rest going to the parents and the plaintiff.
+Summary: The plaintiff in this case was a 17-year-old minor.
+The teen was driving through an intersection when the defendant ran a red light and triggered a serious car accident.
+The plaintiff suffered a broken femur that required surgery as well as the insertion of a rod to stabilize the leg.
+The issue in this case did not involve determining liability, as the defendant clearly was in the wrong by running the red light, but the amount and nature of damages.
+The $100,000 settlement involved one-quarter going to the plaintiff’s attorney fees, one-third going to medical bills, and the rest going to the plaintiff and the plaintiff’s parents.